Sarmad426/FastAPI/Back-end/poetry-class/poetryclass/1-Learn/fastapi-sqlmodel/9-Testing/README.md

 ## Configure in-memory database for testing

 Sqlite has an in-memory database, which suits perfectly for testing purposes.
 Which means it won't be create a separate file in the disk.
+The database is deleted after the program is terminated.And also, because it never has to write anything to a file and it's all just in memory, it will be even faster than normally.🚀

 ```py
 from fastapi.testclient import TestClient